samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 Adventures can also take place in cities, towns, and villages, which are often no less dangerous than dungeons or the wilds.
 The "[Settlements](/sources/dnd/dmg-2024/dms-toolbox#Settlements)" section in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) can help you create a settlement where an adventure can take place.

-> ### Writing for Yourself
->
+!!! note "Writing for Yourself"
-> When you're preparing an adventure to run for your friends, you don't need to write hundreds of pages describing each location in exhaustive detail.
+    When you're preparing an adventure to run for your friends, you don't need to write hundreds of pages describing each location in exhaustive detail.
 You can run a game with no more written notes than you'll find in one of the short adventures at the end of this chapter.

 #### Adventure Maps